Second presidency of Alan García: Ministers of State

 On 24 February 2007, Pilar Mazzetti resigned the office of the Interior, the first floor of the Cabinet presided by Jorge Del Castillo.
 Pilar Mazzetti was replaced in office by former Vice President Luis Alva Castro, swearing on 26 February of that year.
-Similar problem was when Juan José Salazar resigned the office of Minister of Agriculture, and was replaced by economist Ismael Benavides Ferreyros.
+A similar problem was when Juan José Salazar resigned the office of Minister of Agriculture, and was replaced by economist Ismael Benavides Ferreyros.

 In October 2007, President García ministerial changes announced by Jorge Del Castillo, ratifying it in some way in the post.
 This could be considered a "milestone" in Peru it is the first time there is talk of ministerial changes without the departure of Prime Minister of Peru.
 Among the rumors out of the press were Verónica Zavala Lombardi, María Zavala Valladares and Carlos Vallejos Sologuren.
-Likewise, also spoke of a "castling" Susana Pinilla to go to the Ministry of Women and another for Luis Alva Castro go to the Ministry of Defense of Peru, but also speculated that Mercedes Cabanillas take that position.
+Likewise, also spoke of a "castling" Susana Pinilla to go to the Ministry of Women and another for Luis Alva Castro go to the Ministry of Defence, but also speculated that Mercedes Cabanillas take that position.

 However, on 19 December were announced ministerial changes and changes were 6, 2 rotations and four new ministers, who swore on 20 December 2007.
 In addition, on 13 May 2008, García created the Ministry of Environment, being its first holder, Antonio Brack Egg.
 Oath on 16 May of that year, during the V EU-LAC Summit.

 After the Bagua Scandal in the Amazon, Yehude Simon resigned with the whole cabinet.
 President of Congress Javier Velásquez was appointed on 11 July 2009.
 On 14 September 2010, Javier Velásquez resigned the office of Prime Minister of Peru because of his intention to run for President of Peru, but he wasn't elected in the primary elections.
 President García appointed Education Minister José Antonio Chang as Prime Minister, but he only lasted until March 2011, because he needed to take care of his university.
 Minister of Justice Rosario Fernández was appointed by García as his last Prime Minister and head of cabinet.
 His Presidency ended on 28 July 2011, without giving the presidential ribbon to President Elect Ollanta Humala.